History of the Connecticut Constitution: Connecticut governance after the Revolution

 The General Assembly formally approved the Declaration of Independence with the other colonies, especially since its own Roger Sherman had helped to draft it.
 The legislature declared in its resolution that Connecticut's government "shall continue to be as established by Charter received from Charles the second, King of England, so far as an adherence to the same will be consistent with an absolute independence of this State on the Crown of Great Britain".
 Even in independence, Connecticut wished to remain governed in accordance with King Charles' Charter.
 Eleven of the Thirteen Colonies had drafted state constitutions by 1786, but Connecticut elected to continue operation under the Charter.
-Connecticut forged ahead under this scheme of government until 1818, when the first true constitution was adopted.
+Connecticut forged ahead under this scheme of government until 1818, when a formal state constitution was adopted.